krissvv/react-better-html/documentation/docs/getting-started/configuration.md

 );
 ```

-This is enough for the components to work with the default configurations that the library comes with.
-They can be overridden when passing `value` prop to the `<BetterHtmlProvider>` tag.
+This is enough for the components to work with the [default configuration](#default-configuration) that the library comes with.
+They can be overridden by passing `value` prop to the `<BetterHtmlProvider>` tag.

 :::note
 If no value is provided, then all components in the library will use the default configuration that comes with the library.
 Check out the [default configuration](#default-configuration)